-LED Color Function LNIV/ACT Croom Lights to indicate the link through that port is successfully established.
-LNK/ACT Gree Green Blink to indicate that the Switch is actively sending or receiving data over that port.
-Lit: indicate that the port is operating at 100Mbps.
-100 Orange Off: indicate that the port is operating at 10Mbps.
+LED Color Function LNK/ACT Green Lights to indicate the link through that port is successfully established.
+Blink to indicate that the Switch is actively sending or receiving data over that port.

 ■ Per 10/100/1000Base-T port /SFP interfaces